nathanlq/book_reco/microservices/readme.md

 - **Returns**: An `asyncpg` database connection object.

 #### `update_combined_vectors(conn, recalculate_all=False)`
-Fetches rows from the database and updates vector representations.
+Fetches rows from the database and updates vector representations (embedding and TF-IDF), logging the process in MLflow.

 - **Parameters**:
   - `conn`: Database connection object.
   - `recalculate_all`: Flag indicating whether to update all rows or only those without vector data.
 - **Functionality**:
-  - For each row, generates embedding and TF-IDF vectors, then updates the database in batches.
+  - Logs the number of rows fetched and processed, generates embeddings and TF-IDF vectors, and updates the database in batches.
+It also handles errors with retries and logs relevant information using MLflow.

 #### `execute_batch_updates(conn, updates)`
-Executes batched vector updates in the database with retry logic.
+Executes batched vector updates in the database with retry logic and logs updates in MLflow.

 - **Parameters**:
   - `conn`: Database connection object.